-In such instances, the Chair of the Senate Standing Committee on Plagiarism, upon receiving such a request, must appoint a Review Panel from amongst the members of the Senate Standing Committee on Plagiarism.
+In such instances, the Chair of the Senate Standing Committee on Plagiarism, upon receiving such a request, should first refer the request for review to the University Plagiarism Officer.
+If it is unclear (as is often the case) from the student's request whether the student is appealing against the finding of plagiarism, or the penalty, or both, the UPO should seek clarity from the student and should, if necessary, assist the student to reformulate their appeal letter.
+The Chair must then appoint a Review Panel from amongst the members of the Senate Standing Committee on Plagiarism.
 The Review Panel will comprise two members of the academic staff and one student representative.
 One of the academic staff will chair the Review Panel.